apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/switchover.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Switch over a MySQL cluster
+# Switch over an ApeCloud MySQL cluster

 You can initiate a switchover for an ApeCloud MySQL RaftGroup by executing the kbcli or kubectl command.
 Then KubeBlocks switches the instance roles.